North America Tours from Toronto

 This 9-day tour connects Toronto's CN Tower to Montreal's Notre Dame Basilica.
 Highlights include Niagara Falls' Hornblower cruise, Thousand Islands boat tour, stops at Ottawa's Parliament Hill and Quebec City's historic Old Town, spanning 7 key destinations.

-Duration 9 days Destinations Toronto, Niagara Falls (USA), Thousand Islands National Park, Ottawa, Cap-De-La-Madeleine, Quebec City, Montreal Age Range up to 80 year olds Operator Globus From $6,279
+Duration 9 days Destinations Toronto, Niagara Falls (USA), Thousand Islands National Park, Ottawa, Cap-De-La-Madeleine, Quebec City, Montreal Age Range All Ages Welcome Operator Globus From $6,399

 This 10-day Arctic expedition between Toronto and Montreal covers key Canadian and Greenlandic ports including Resolute, Beechey Island, and Sisimiut.
 The route spans approximately 3,000 nautical miles across the Northwest Passage, with charter flights connecting major transit points.

-Duration 10 days Destinations Toronto, Resolute, Beechey Island, Pond Inlet, Sisimiut, Itilleq, Kangerlussuaq, Montreal Age Range 8 to 99 year olds Operator Intrepid Travel From $25,565
+Duration 11 days Destinations Toronto, Resolute, Beechey Island, Pond Inlet, Sisimiut, Itilleq, Kangerlussuaq, Montreal Age Range Ages 8+ Operator Intrepid Travel From

-Duration 12 days Destinations Toronto, Niagara-on-the-Lake, Niagara Falls, Detroit, Chicago, Los Angeles, Las Vegas, Flagstaff Age Range up to 85 year olds Operator Europamundo From
+Duration 7 days Destinations Toronto, Niagara-on-the-Lake, Niagara Falls, Detroit, Chicago Age Range All Ages Welcome Operator Europamundo From $2,479

 A remarkable path leads from Toronto's Chinatown and Casa Loma through Niagara-on-the-Lake to Niagara Falls, then to Corning's glass museum.
 The tour continues to New York City's Manhattan, concluding in Washington DC with visits to the White House and Capitol, spanning 1,200 kilometers.

-Duration 8 days Destinations Toronto, Niagara-on-the-Lake, Niagara Falls, Corning, New York City, Philadelphia, Washington DC Age Range up to 85 year olds Operator Europamundo From
+Duration 8 days Destinations Toronto, Niagara-on-the-Lake, Niagara Falls, Corning, New York City, Philadelphia, Washington DC Age Range All Ages Welcome Operator Europamundo From $2,835

 What people love about North America Tours from Toronto